godot-rust/gdnative/README.md

 ## Stability

-The bindings cover most of the exposed API of Godot 3.4, and are being used on a number of projects in development, but we still expect non-trivial breaking changes in the API in the coming releases. godot-rust adheres to [Cargo's semantic versioning](https://doc.rust-lang.org/cargo/reference/semver.html).
+The bindings cover most of the exposed API of Godot 3.5, and are being used on a number of projects in development, but we still expect non-trivial breaking changes in the API in the coming releases. godot-rust adheres to [Cargo's semantic versioning](https://doc.rust-lang.org/cargo/reference/semver.html).

 Minimum supported Rust version (MSRV) is **1.56**.
 We use the Rust 2021 Edition.

 ## Engine compatibility

-We are committed to keeping compatibility with the latest stable patch releases of all minor versions of the engine, starting from Godot 3.2:
+Due to GDNative API not strictly following SemVer and some concepts not mapping 1:1 to Rust (default parameters), it is difficult for a godot-rust version to remain compatible with multiple Godot versions simultaneously.

+However, we support the latest stable Godot 3 minor release out-of-the-box, and allow to easily use custom engine versions using the `custom-godot` feature flag (see [below](#Custom builds)).

+Compatibility list:

+* Godot 3.5.1 (works with gdnative 0.11)
-* Godot 3.4 (works out-of-the-box)
+* Godot 3.4 (works with gdnative 0.10, custom build for 0.11)
-* Godot 3.3 (needs feature `custom-godot`)
+* Godot 3.3 (custom build)
-* Godot 3.2 (needs feature `custom-godot`)
+* Godot 3.2 (custom build)

-For versions 3.2 and 3.3, some extra steps are needed, see _Custom builds_ below.

-The bindings do _**not**_ support in-development Godot 4 versions at the moment.
-Support is planned as the native extensions become more stable.
+The bindings do _**not**_ support in-development Godot 4 versions.
+A GDExtension binding is planned.

 ## Getting started